iturdikulov/notes/Dictionary.md

 > A dictionary is a listing of lexemes from the lexicon of one or more specific
 > languages, often arranged alphabetically (or by consonantal root for Semitic
 > languages or radical and stroke for logographic languages), which may include
-> information on definitions, usage, etymologies, pronunciations, translation,
+> information on ==definitions, usage, etymologies, pronunciations, translation,
-> etc. It is a lexicographical reference that shows inter-relationships
+> etc.== It is a lexicographical reference that shows inter-relationships among
-> among the data.\
+> the data.\
 > — <cite>[Wikipedia](https://en.wikipedia.org/wiki/Dictionary)</cite>

 I use [[Sdcv|electronic dictionaries]] to translations and understand the